ether/etherpad-lite/doc/api/hooks_server-side.md

 Things in context:

 1. message - the message being handled
-2. client - the client object from socket.io
+2. client - the socket.io Socket object

-This hook will be called once a message arrives.
-If a plugin calls `callback(true)` the message will be allowed to be processed.
-This is especially useful if you want read only pad visitors to update pad contents for whatever reason.
+This hook allows plugins to grant temporary write access to a pad.
+It is called for each incoming message from a client.
+If write access is granted, it applies to the current message and all future messages from the same socket.io connection until the next `CLIENT_READY` or `SWITCH_TO_PAD` message.
+Read-only access is reset **after** each `CLIENT_READY` or `SWITCH_TO_PAD` message, so granting write access has no effect for those message types.

+The handleMessageSecurity function must return a Promise.
+If the Promise resolves to `true`, write access is granted as described above.
+Returning `callback(value)` will return a Promise that is resolved to `value`.

-**WARNING**: handleMessageSecurity will be called, even if the client is not authorized to send this message.
-It's up to the plugin to check permissions.
+**WARNING:** handleMessageSecurity is called for every message, even if the client is not authorized to send the message.
+It is up to the plugin to check permissions.

-Example:
+Examples:

 ```
-function handleMessageSecurity ( hook, context, callback ) {
-  if ( context.message.boomerang == 'hipster' ) {
-    // If the message boomer is hipster, allow the request
+// Using an async function:
+exports.handleMessageSecurity = async (hookName, {message, client}) => {
+  if (shouldGrantWriteAccess(message, client)) return true;
+  return;
+};

+// Using a regular function:
+exports.handleMessageSecurity = (hookName, {message, client}, callback) => {
-    callback(true);
+  if (shouldGrantWriteAccess(message, client)) return callback(true);
-  }else{
-    callback();
+  return callback();
-  }
 };
 ```